-34 There are only 123 or 1,728 unique combinations of three notes, and many of them are unlikely to be used in a song.
+6 There are only 123 or 1,728 unique combinations of three notes, and many of them are unlikely to be used in a song.
 See Darrell v.
 Joe Morris Music Co., 113 F.2d 80, 80 (2d Cir.
 1940) (per curiam) ("[W]hile there are an enormous number of possible permutations of the musical notes of the scale, only a few are pleasing; and much fewer still suit the infantile demands of the popular ear.").
+Finell testified that it's "unusual" to use the five notes that fall between the seven notes of the scale.
+Demand for unique three-note combinations would quickly exhaust their supply.
+In 2016 alone, the Copyright Office registered over 40,000 sound recordings.
+See United States Copyright Office, Fiscal 2016 Annual Report 17.

-Finell testified that it's yet addressed whether three pitches are protectable as a matter of law.
-While "a single musical note would be too small a unit to attract copyright protection ..., an arrangement of a limited number of notes can garner copyright protection."
-Swirsky, 376 F.3d at 851.
-Thus, we held in Swirsky that a melody of seven notes is not unprotectable as a matter of law.
+held in Swirsky that a melody of seven notes is not unprotectable as a matter of law.
 Id. at 852.